tolnair/Automated-Query-App/README.md

 # Automated-Query-App

-Automatically Installed PSQL Query Application
+Automatically Installed PSQL Query Webpage With Database

 If you download the repository then you can launch two docker containers, one has the chinook-database, the other has a tomcat based web server.